keboola/connection-docs/components/data-apps/general-design-guide/index.md

 ### Logo

-Store the logo PNG image in the repository folder `/static/` (the app folder is created automatically by deployment in Keboola).
+Store the logo PNG image in the `/static/` repository folder (the app folder is created automatically upon deployment in Keboola).

 ```
 LOGO_IMAGE_PATH = os.path.abspath("./app/static/keboola.png")
 ```

-Put the logo to the left side, disable the opening full screen image.
+Position the logo on the left and disable the full-screen view for the image.

 ```
 st.image(LOGO_IMAGE_PATH)